dahshurutley/python-webscraping-workshop/README.md

 #### 4b.
 Image Link

-In order to autonimously get the image source, we need to combine the webpage link with the image source in order to get the actual link to the image for downloading.
+In order to autonomously get the image source, we need to combine the webpage link with the image source in order to get the actual link to the image for downloading.
 We will append (add) the results to our list 'image_links'.

 ```
     for images in soup.find_all('img'):